michaelmayer2/bioconductor/README.md

 #### Use of binary CRAN packages

 RSPM only supports binary packages for CRAN.
 In order to make use of those, the Client OS needs to be set accordingly.
-In the Setup page for the CRAN Repo the respective URL containing the binaries can be selected in the subsection of "Repository URL` with title "Use source or binary packages".
-For latest CRAN packages built for "Ubuntu 20.04 LTS (Focal)" this would lead to "https://packagemanager.rstudio.com/cran/\_\_linux__/focal/latest".
+In the Setup page for the CRAN Repo the respective URL containing the binaries can be selected in the subsection of "Repository URL" with title "Use source or binary packages".
+For latest CRAN packages built for "Ubuntu 20.04 LTS (Focal)" this would lead to "https://packagemanager.rstudio.com/cran/__linux__/focal/latest".
 In many cases however the installation mechanisms `install.packages()` or `renv::install()` auto-detect the existence of binaries and will use those.

 ### Private RSPM

 If a private RSPM is used, the largest freedom is possible.
-In principle, nothing changes from what was described [before](#public-rstudio-package-manager) for public RSPM except that the hostname changes.
+In principle, nothing changes from what was described [before](#public-rspm) for public RSPM except that the hostname changes.

 Additional capabilities come into play via the creation of custom CRAN-like repositories that can mix BioConductor releases with latest or time-based snapshots of CRAN.